coddiec01/code-challenge/README.md

 • Associates the updated list of images with the user profile.

-• Views the User Basic Information and the Images
+• Views the User Basic Information and the Images.

 Furthermore, it integrates with Imgur API to upload, view, and delete the images.